marafathussain/marafathussain.github.io/_pages/awards.md

 ---

 ✰ <strong style="color: blue;font-size:22px">Graduate Student Award</strong>
-Medical Image Computing and Computer Assisted Intervention Society, Oct 2019\
+**Medical Image Computing and Computer Assisted Intervention Society, Oct 2019**
 <p style="color: Gray;">Received an award of 500 US$ to attend the premier conference, the International Conference on Medical Image Computing and Computer Assisted Interventions (MICCAI), held in Shenzhen, China.</p>

 ✰ <strong style="color: blue;font-size:22px">Conference Travel Support for ICICS Graduate Students</strong>
-Institute for Computing, Information and Cognitive Systems (ICICS), UBC, Sep 2017
+**Institute for Computing, Information and Cognitive Systems (ICICS), UBC, Sep 2017**
 <p style="color: Gray;">Received an award of 1000 CA$ to attend the International Conference on Medical Image Computing and Computer Assisted Interventions (MICCAI) and International Workshop on Machine Learning in Medical Imaging (MLMI), held in Quebec City, Quebec, Canada.</p>

-✰ Outstanding Reviewer Recognition honor dateJan 2016  honor issuerElsevier
+✰ <strong style="color: blue;font-size:22px">Outstanding Reviewer Recognition</strong>
+**Elsevier, Jan 2016**

-✰ Four Year Fellowship
+✰ <strong style="color: blue;font-size:22px">Four Year Fellowship</strong>
-honor dateSep 2015  honor issuerThe University of British Columbia
+**The University of British Columbia, 2015-2019**

-honor descriptionReceived a full scholarship of 22,000CAD/year for 4 years from the department of Electrical and Computer Engineering, UBC.
-This fellowship funds the doctoral research in Biomedical Engineering at the University of British Columbia, Vancouver, Canada.
+<p style="color: Gray;">Received a full scholarship of 22,000CAD/year for 4 years from the department of Electrical and Computer Engineering, UBC.
+This fellowship funds the doctoral research in Biomedical Engineering at the University of British Columbia, Vancouver, Canada.</p>

-✰ Doctor of Philosophy (DPhil) Admission Offer honor dateMar 2015  honor issuerThe University of Oxford

-honor descriptionReceived a PhD admission offer from the Department of Engineering Science at the University of Oxford.

-✰ Graduate Student Travel Award honor dateSep 2014  honor issuerMICCAI Society
+✰ <strong style="color: blue;font-size:22px">Graduate Student Travel Award</strong>
+**Medical Image Computing and Computer Assisted Intervention Society, Oct 2019**

-honor descriptionReceived an award of 750 US$ to attend the premier conference, the International Conference on Medical Image Computing and Computer Assisted Interventions (MICCAI), held in Boston, MA.
+<p style="color: Gray;">Received an award of 750 US$ to attend the premier conference, the International Conference on Medical Image Computing and Computer Assisted Interventions (MICCAI), held in Boston, MA.</p>

+✰ <strong style="color: blue;font-size:22px">Graduate Research Assistantship</strong>
-✰ Graduate Research Assistantship honor dateMay 2013  honor issuerThe University of British Columbia, Vancouver
+**The University of British Columbia, 2013-2015**

-honor descriptionReceived a full scholarship of 18,000CAD/year for 2 years from the department of Electrical and Computer Engineering, UBC.
-This fellowship funded the Master of Applied Science (MASc) research in Biomedical Engineering at the University of British Columbia, Vancouver, Canada.
+<p style="color: Gray;">Received a full scholarship of 18,000CAD/year for 2 years from the department of Electrical and Computer Engineering, UBC.
+This fellowship funded the Master of Applied Science (MASc) research in Biomedical Engineering at the University of British Columbia, Vancouver, Canada.</p>

 ✰ Graduate Support Initiative
 honor dateMay 2013  honor issuerThe University of British Columbia